chutesai/chutes-docs/src/sdk-reference/image.md

 ## Features
 - PyTorch 2.0 with CUDA support
 - Transformers library
-- Custom preprocessing tools
 - Optimized for GPU inference

-## Usage
-This image is designed for text generation workloads.
 """

 image = Image(